 If you’ll be using a tent heater for camping, it’s absolutely essential you know how to safely use it.
 Electric heaters are the safest option.
 While the best propane heaters are incredibly safe, an electric heater comes with fewer risks as you don’t have to worry about CO2.
 Always buy ‘Tent Safe’ heaters.
 These models come with built-in safety features, and are specifically designed for in-tent use.

 Still on keeping warm, one of the great investments we made are the robes and we wouldn’t be without them.
 We are quite the tribe as the three of us bimble to the water’s edge looking like we’re attending some religious ceremony; that said they are so useful in so many ways.
 I’m often seen wearing mine in the evenings, sat outside our camper with a coffee or a glass of something in hand.
 Our son wears his to and from training and races because he really can’t be bothered to get showered and changed and wants to get home for cake as quickly as possible.
 But they come into their own when going to use those pesky Porta-loos or to the campsite’s showers; neither you or clothing has to touch any surface!
-Yonda supply a fantastic selection of robes including the Yoncho Light, Yoncho and Long sleeve Yoncho.
+Yonda supply a fantastic selection of robes including the Yoncho Light

 As bikes are often as precious as your partner (sometimes more so!), their security is paramount.
 The triathlon community look out for one another, but sadly there are opportunists.
 Be on the safe side, look at the finer details on your insurance policy, check your bike is covered and make sure you have strong bikes locks.
 A convenient tree can make a sturdy bike rack.